 Responsible Organising themes manifested in research

-RO is founded in the synergistic intersection of the three reseach institutes of CCR (Centre for Corporate Responsibility), GODESS (Gender, Organization, Diversity, Equality and Social Sustainability in Transnational Times) and HUMLOG (the Humanitarian Logistics and Supply Chain Research Institute).
+RO is founded in the synergistic intersection of the three research institutes of CCR (Centre for Corporate Responsibility), GODESS (Gender, Organization, Diversity, Equality and Social Sustainability in Transnational Times) and HUMLOG (the Humanitarian Logistics and Supply Chain Research Institute).
 It currently encompasses researchers and research from subjects of (alphabetical order) Commercial Law; Management and Organisation;Management and Politics; Marketing; and Supply Chain Management and Social Responsibility - but will in the future be open for any relevant research and researchers from any subject to be affiliated.

 Hanken’s research on RO can be divided in three main synergistic and interrelated clusters: